Net zero buildings

 Minimisation of carbon emissions through BREEAM

-BREEAM certification focuses on reducing carbon emissions, with about 50% of its credits aimed at this goal.
+BREEAM certification focuses on reducing carbon emissions, while improving buildings energy efficiency with about 50% of its credits aimed at these goals.
 It promotes sustainability by minimising energy demand and emissions throughout a building's lifecycle, from construction to operation and end-of-life.
 Key strategies include accurate measurement of energy use and emissions, surpassing energy performance benchmarks, improving building fabric and services, using on-site renewables, and efficient energy management.
 It also emphasises reducing embodied carbon in materials, maximising recycled and reused materials, and minimising emissions from water use and refrigerant gases.
 BREEAM is a crucial tool for achieving and demonstrating net zero carbon status.

 Embodied carbon emissions & BREEAM assessments